illinois-cs241/illinois-cs241.github.io/README.md

 All the information that gets displayed on `labs.html`, `mps.html`, `schedule.html`, and `staff.html` are stored in `_data` as `labs.json`,`mps.json`,`scheduleSP16.json`, and `staff.json` respectively.
 These are json files and should be intuitive to update.

-## Minifying Foundation and Material Design

-Foundation and Material Design are _Massive_ files.
-In order to compensate for this, There is a gulp task that runs that gets rid of uneeded CSS.

-The task currently needs to be modified because it does register the aria menus correctly for CSS so they'll have to be a custom phantom script that tracks the clicks.
-This is an issue and a todo.
-The code is currently committed.